laminas/tutorials/doc/book/advanced-config.md

 This is a great solution for development, as it allows you to specify alternate configuration that's specific to your development environment without worrying about accidently deploying it.
-However, what if you have more environments &mdash such as a "testing" or "staging" environment &mdash; and they each have their own specific overrides?
+However, what if you have more environments &mdash; such as a "testing" or "staging" environment &mdash; and they each have their own specific overrides?

 To accomplish this, we'll provide an *environment variable* via our web server